 Whether you hire a guide or not is completely up to you.
 Just as with booking tours in Asia, you may gain more knowledge and insight by hiring a guide.
 But at the same time, you'll miss out on the thrill of discovering some things on your own.
 A good compromise is to leave time at the end of your tour to wander around without the distraction of someone speaking.
 People watching at the Shwedagon Pagoda can be very interesting.
 You may have friendly monks approach you to practice English.

-Gold and Jewels on the Shwedagon Pagoda
+Gold and Jewels

 The actual pagoda is constructed of brick that has been painted and covered with gold plating donated by monarchs and supporters from around the world.